Home Legal Product Disclosure Statement

 4.5 Regular Payments

 You may ask us to make Regular Payments on a regular basis for up to 12 months in advance.
-You can do so either: (i) by allowing us to apply the Spot Rate applicable at the time of each transaction; or (ii) by setting the exchange rate for each payment in advance.
+You can do so either: (i) by allowing us to apply the Spot Rate applicable at the payment date for each transaction; or (ii) by setting the exchange rate for each payment in advance.
 If you choose the first option, you will be effectively entering into a series of Spot Contracts (see section 5, below) at the time of each payment and you may ask us to terminate the series of contracts without incurring any liability to pay a loss, provided that you give us at least 7 days’ notice.

 If you choose the second option, you will effectively be entering into a series of Forward Contracts (see section 6, below) and will therefore be bound to settle the transactions in the same way as you would an ordinary Forward Contract.
 If you fail to settle or otherwise breach your obligations in relation to one or more contracts in that series, we will terminate the contracts and you will be liable for any loss arising.